10. Introducing Data Frames

 (*)

-In the National Health and Nutrition Examination Survey
+In the National Health and Nutrition Examination Survey,

-each participant is uniquely identified
+each participant is uniquely identified by their sequence number (SEQN

-which is mentioned in numerous datasets, including:
+This token is mentioned in numerous datasets, including:

 Looking at the list of methods